 Our firm understands the complexities of immigration laws and their profound impact on an individual's life.
 We can help you overcome many legal issues and simplify the immigration process.
-Whether you are a foreign national seeking adjustment of status or change of status, a business or corporation considering filing a work visa or labor certification application (PERM) for your employee, a church planning to hire a religious worker, or you have been placed in a removal proceeding, we can guide you through every aspect of your case.
-Call our immigration lawyers for a consultation to evaluate your situation.
+Whether you are a foreign national seeking adjustment of status or change of status, a business or corporation considering filing a work visa or labor certification application (PERM) for your employee, a church planning to hire a religious worker, or you have been considering obtaining permanent residency by foreign investment into the United States, we can guide you through every aspect of your case.
+Call an immigration lawyer at our San Jose firm for a consultation to evaluate your situation.

 There are many visa pathways where a foreign national can migrate to the United States.
-These visas include but are not limited to: H-1B work visa, L-1 intracompany transferees' visa, E treaty investor and treaty trader visa, E-3 visa for nationals of Australia, O-1 extraordinary ability visa, P visa for athletes, artists and traditional entertainers and TN professional visa.
+There are more than 20 different visa categories including but are not limited to: H-1B work visa, L-1 intracompany transferees' visa, E treaty investor and treaty trader visa, E-3 visa for nationals of Australia, O-1 extraordinary ability visa, P visa for athletes, artists and traditional entertainers and TN professional visa.

 A substantial number of foreign nationals obtain green cards through their family members residing in the United States.
+Family based immigration is divided in two categories: immediate relatives and family preference.
+The immediate relative of U.S. Citizen includes: spouse, parents and children under 21 years of age.
+There are unlimited immigrant visa numbers available each year for the immediate relatives of U.S Citizens.
+The family preference category includes spouse and unmarried children of lawful permanent residents and children over 21 years of age and siblings of U.S. Citizens.
+The family preference category has limited number of immigrant visas.
 Our immigration attorneys have experience in successfully representing U.S. citizens, or Lawful Permanent Resident (green card holder) sponsoring their family members for permanent resident status in the United States.
 In addition, we can assist you in obtaining temporary K-1 fiancée visa and K-3 visa for spouse of a U.S. citizen.

 At The Ahluwalia Firm, our emphasis is on:

-For further information about our ability to help resolve your immigration problems, contact San Jose immigration lawyer Inderjit Ahluwalia for reliable advice.
+For further information about our ability to help resolve your immigration problems, contact immigration lawyer Inderjit Ahluwalia in San Jose for reliable advice.